blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/MagnusMagnuson-ShrineOfDio/README.md

 ## Installation

+### Mod Manager (recommended)
+Install via a mod manager like [r2modman](https://thunderstore.io/package/ebkr/r2modman/) for easy installation.

+### Manual
+- If you prefer to not use a mod manager you can install the mod manually
 - Install [BepInEx Mod Pack](https://thunderstore.io/package/bbepis/BepInExPack/)
 - Copy 'ShrineOfDio.dll' into your Risk of Rain 2\BepInEx\plugins folder
 - Run the game once and close it out to create a config file